-About the T3DSO3000HD Series
+About the T3DSO1000HD Series

-Teledyne Test Tools T3DSO3000HD Digital Oscilloscopes are available in bandwidths of 200 MHz, 350 MHz, 500 MHz and 1 GHz, 12-bit ADCs with sample rate up to 4 GS/s, maximum record length of 400 Mpts/ch, and display 4 analog channels + optional 16 digital channels mixed signal analysis ability.
+Teledyne Test Tools T3DSO1000HD Digital Oscilloscopes are available in bandwidths of 100 MHz and 200 MHz, have maximum record length of 100 Mpts/ch, and display 4 analog channels + 16 digital channels mixed signal analysis ability.

-The T3DSO3000HD series employs the latest technology which features a maximum waveform capture rate of up to 200,000 wfm/s in normal mode and 890,000 wfm/s in Sequence mode, 256-level intensity grading display function plus a color temperature display mode.
+The T3DSO1000HD series employs the latest technology which features a maximum waveform capture rate of up to 120,000 wfm/s (normal mode, up to 500,000 wfm/s in Sequence mode), 256-level intensity grading display function plus a color temperature display mode.
 It also employs an innovative digital trigger system with high sensitivity and low jitter.
 The trigger system supports multiple powerful triggering modes including serial bus triggering.
-Tools such as History waveform recording, Search and Navigate functions, Mask Test, Bode Plot, and Power Analysis allow for extended waveform records to be captured, stored, and analyzed.
-An impressive array of measurement and math capabilities, options for a 50 MHz arbitrary waveform generator, as well as serial decoding are also features of the T3DSO3000HD.
+Tools such as History waveform recording, Search and Navigate functions, Mask Test, Bode Plot, Power Analysis and Histogram allow for extended waveform records to be captured, stored, and analyzed.
+An impressive array of measurement and math capabilities, options for a 25 MHz arbitrary waveform generator, as well as serial decoding are also features of the T3DSO1000HD.